CHEFS

 Rick Mahan, chef-owner of The Waterboy Restaurant and OneSpeed Pizza

-Rick’s culinary journey began at 16 years old, washing dishes and later cooking at a family restaurant.
-It was there that he first became enamored with life in the kitchen.
-In 1980, he did his formal training as a chef’s apprentice at the St. Francis Hotel in San Francisco.
-Upon completion, he returned to Sacramento, where he worked in several noteworthy establishments, among them Café Natoma and Joan Leineke Café.
-In 1988 he became chef-partner in Paragary’s in Sacramento and later opened a location in Folsom.
+Rick’s culinary journey began at 16, washing dishes and later cooking at a family restaurant, where he fell in love with the rhythm and energy of the kitchen.
+In 1980, he trained as a chef’s apprentice at the historic St. Francis Hotel in San Francisco.
+After completing his apprenticeship, he returned to Sacramento and cooked in several acclaimed restaurants, including Café Natoma and Joan Leineke Café.
+In 1988, he became a chef-partner at Paragary’s, helping to shape Sacramento’s dining scene before eventually opening a location in Folsom.